Customer feedback: 7 strategies to collect and leverage it

 Customer feedback is a goldmine of insights—if you know how to get it and use it well.

-This guide will define customer feedback, explain why customer feedback is important, identify different types of customer feedback, and outline tips from customer service experts on how to make the most of it.
+In this guide, we define customer feedback; explain why it’s important; identify different types of customer feedback tools; and outline tips from customer service experts on how to use customer feedback to your advantage.

 What is customer feedback?

-Customer feedback is any information that customers give a company about their experience, says CX expert Jeff Toister.
-It includes: insights, opinions, reactions, preferences, and complaints about the company’s products or services.
+Customer feedback is any information customers give a company about their experience, and includes insights, opinions, reactions, preferences, and complaints about a company’s products or services.

 - Customer service feedback